-- Ensure that the Heritage Register is kept up to date to provide a complete inventory of all properties to which this policy applies - Conduct pre-submission meetings with the applicant(s) - Conduct site visits to subject properties, as required - Advise applicants of the submission requirements and ensure all appropriate documentation is submitted - Request additional information from the applicant, as required - Deem applications complete - Review applications, studies and plans and make recommendations to the Municipal Heritage Committee and Council - Ensure statutory requirements under relevant legislation including, but not limited to, the Ontario Heritage Act, the Planning Act, and the Building Code Act, are met - Waive submission requirements, as outlined below - Review and approve applications for certain classes of alterations for which authority is delegated to staff, as outlined in the delegated authority by-law - Issue appropriate permits and execute relevant documents as directed by Council
+- Ensure that the Heritage Register is kept up to date and accessible to the public to provide a complete inventory of all properties to which this policy applies - Conduct pre-submission meetings with the applicant(s) - Conduct site visits to subject properties, as required - Advise applicants of the submission requirements and ensure all appropriate documentation is submitted - · Request additional information from the applicant, as required - Deem applications complete - Review applications, studies and plans and make recommendations to the Municipal Heritage Committee and Council - Ensure statutory requirements under relevant legislation including, but not limited to, the Ontario Heritage Act, the Planning Act, and the Building Code Act, are met - Waive submission requirements, as outlined below - Review and approve applications for certain classes of alterations for which authority is delegated to staff, as outlined in the delegated authority by-law - Issue appropriate permits and execute relevant documents as directed by Council

-Under the Ontario Heritage Act, the Municipal Heritage Committee must be consulted regarding the demolition of a heritage property, the repeal of a designating by-law and/or the removal of a listed property from the Heritage Register.
-The Committee must also be consulted when an application for alteration is presented to Council.
+Under the Ontario Heritage Act, the Municipal Heritage Committee must be consulted regarding the demolition of a heritage property or, the repeal of a designating by-law under Part IV of the Act.
+The Committee must also be consulted when an application for alteration or new construction is presented to Council.
 Similarly, under the City's delegated authority by-law, staff must also consult with the Committee regarding the approval of certain classes of alterations for which authority is delegated to staff when the property in question is designated under Part IV of the Act.
 The Municipal Heritage Committee will:

-- Review applications, studies, plans, and recommendations from staff - Request additional information from staff and/or the applicant as required - Provide recommendations to staff regarding the approval of certain classes of alterations to individually designated properties for which authority is delegated to staff, as outlined in the delegated authority by-law - Provide recommendations to Council regarding alterations, demolitions, the repeal or amendment of heritage designation by-laws, and the removal of property from the Heritage Register
+- · Review applications, studies, plans, and recommendations from staff - Request additional information from staff and/or the applicant as required - Provide recommendations to staff regarding the approval of certain classes of alterations to individually designated properties for which authority is delegated to staff, as outlined in the delegated authority by-law - Provide recommendations to Council regarding alterations, demolitions, new construction, and the repeal or amendment of heritage designation by-laws

-The Ontario Heritage Act establishes Council as the decision-making body on matters regarding the demolition or alteration of a heritage property, the repeal of a heritage designation by-law or the removal of a property from the Heritage Register.
-As per the Act, only Council may consent to the full or partial demolition of a property, repeal a heritage designation by-law, and/or remove a property from the Heritage Register.
+The Ontario Heritage Act establishes Council as the decision-making body on matters regarding the demolition or alteration of a heritage property or the repeal of a heritage designation by-law.
+As per the Act, only Council may consent to the full or partial demolition of a property or the repeal a heritage designation by-law.
 While under the City's delegated authority by-law, certain classes of alterations are delegated to staff for approval, certain types of alterations are not delegated and must be approved by Council.
+This includes new construction on properties designated under Part IV of the Act or within heritage conservation districts, excluding accessory and agricultural buildings for which the approval is delegated to staff.
 Similarly, Council may retain authority related to the approval of any application to alter a heritage property.
 Council will:

-- Review applications, studies, plans, and recommendations from staff and the Municipal Heritage Committee - Request additional information from staff, the Municipal Heritage Committee, and/or the applicant as required - Consent to or deny applications to demolish or remove a heritage property, in full or in part - Consent to or deny applications to alter a heritage property, with or without conditions - Amend designation by-laws, as required - Repeal designation by-laws, as appropriate - Remove properties from the Heritage Register, as appropriate
+- Review applications, studies, plans, and recommendations from staff and the Municipal Heritage Committee - Request additional information from staff, the Municipal Heritage Committee, and/or the applicant as required - Consent to or deny applications to demolish or remove a heritage property, in full or in part - Consent to or deny applications to alter a heritage property, with or without conditions - Consent to or deny applications to undertake new construction on a property designated under Part IV of the Act or within a heritage conservation district, with or without conditions - Amend designation by-laws, as required - Repeal designation by-laws, as appropriate